 Time for Some Reflection:

 I actually cannot believe that thanksgiving is coming up next Monday here in Canada.
 I don’t know how it is already here, but this year it definitely feels different.
 There’s been a lot going on with me in regards to my personal life that I haven’t shared that has happened.
 But this year has been full of personal growth and this time of year really has me reflecting on a lot of it.
 In May of this year, I left my full time (very safe) job to pursue a completely different career (you can read more here).
 That time period from May until now has been full of lots of ups and downs.
 Being an entrepreneur and running my own biz is something that I dreamed of for quite a while and to finally be living it sometimes seems so surreal.
-There are definitely times I still wonder wtf I’m doing, how I will make it and what to do next.
-Then there are other times when I feel so aligned, living my purpose and completely at ease.

 When you Fall Out of Alignment:

 Don’t get me wrong, I always feel that I am doing what I am supposed to be doing.
 I have learned to trust the process 100% which was definitely not easy.
 But, there are times where things just don’t go right, and for a moment I lose sight of things.
 Or sometimes, I see myself doing things (and focusing on things) that don’t align with my purpose.
 For example, whenever I spend far too much time on social media (like Instagram) I definitely feel unease.
 The very nature of the program is to scroll and be inspired, but when you aren’t feeling 100, sometimes that inspiration turns to comparison.
 And you know what happens next… so I am making a more conscious effort to really spend less time on the app and make it more intentional.
-If I am feeling kinda blah, it’s usually not a good idea to scroll, for me personally.
+If I am feeling kinda blah, it’s usually not a good idea to scroll.

 Besides entrepreneurship, other facets of my life have changed a lot as well.
 I’ve allowed certain people into my life that I had previously disconnected from.
 Others have kind of drifted away.
 I’ve also had a family member that is very close to me get sick (eff cancer) and it has made me see things in a different way.
 What I once thought of as important isn’t and it has made me really look at what I am doing and how I can make changes to feel more aligned at all times.